This tutorial is part of the basic tutorial series for the data.world platform. See the article overview of basic tutorials for more information.

-In the Create a new dataset dialog You can name of the dataset, and set the owner and access permissions.
+In the Create a new dataset dialog you can name of the dataset, choose the owner, and set the access permissions.
 If you are in an organization, the organization's name will show as the owner by default.
 If you are not in an organization, you will be the default owner.
 From the dropdown on the Owner field you can change the owner--including proposing ownership to an organization that accepts proposals for ownership:

 After you have put in a title and set the ownership, you need to set the permissions.
 By default, permissions are set to share with no one.
 If you set the ownership of the dataset to an organization, the other options are to share with everyone in the organization or to make it public to the data.world community.
 If you set yourself as the owner your only options are to share with no one or make public to the entire data.world community.
 Once you've set the permissions, select Create dataset and you can either add a description and/or upload your data file, or you can continue on to the dataset overview:

 To add this dataset to a project select the arrow next to Explore this dataset and choose Add to existing project:

 Note: If you did not create a project in the prior exercise you can do it now by selecting Create a new project.
 If you need help creating the project, see the tutorial article Create a project to work with data.

 At this point you'll be presented with a dialog box showing the dataset on the left and a list of the projects owned by you or an organization you are in to which you have write permissions:

 Make your selection, and after you click Save you can either go back to your dataset or to the project: